Insurance in Poverty Reduction: A Case from China

 Researchers at Peking University in Beijing explore whether insurance can reduce poverty in China, which has one fifth of the world's population, in a new report released in partnership with the Swiss Re Institute.

 Since 2011, China's public policies have increasingly relied on private insurance to reduce poverty through loss protection, credit enhancement and direct financing.
-Disease and natural hazards are two primary risks that contribute more than 60% to the country's poverty – 42% and 20%, respectively.
+However, society is not yet fully aware of the role insurance can play in reducing poverty, the report notes.

 In ancient times, the local governments in China would 开仓放粮 (kai cang fang liang) – open their granaries to help the poor after disasters.
 Today, governments can leverage insurance to get additional capital to support people in need.
 The Swiss Re Institute (SRI) is proud to be working with Peking University to publish this report for China, which explores how the insurance industry can play a more important role in making society more resilient, in particular protecting people from falling back into poverty due to disastrous health expenses or natural catastrophes.
 Our collaboration is more than a win-win – effectively, we have 1 + 1 = 3.
 What makes it such a success?